 Its survival means that that one remaining bacterium is the strongest of the bunch.
 If it multiples, you have a new, much stronger colony of microbes.
 Since bacterial colonies - in the mouth, gut, blood or anywhere else - usually contain billions of microbes, an antibiotic wipe-out can leave far more than just one remaining bacterium.

-Repeated antibiotic use means that many infections are eliminated, and on the whole health authorities agree that they have and will continue to save countless lives.
+Repeated antibiotic use means that many infections are alleviated, and on the whole health authorities agree that they have and will continue to save countless lives.
 But in the long run antibiotics also cause disease strains to get stronger faster.

 It is a sort of microscopic arms race.

 When it comes to bad breath, killing bacteria assuredly has its place.
 Makers of alcohol-based mouthrinses often claim that they kill more than 99 percent of odor-causing microorganisms, and, at least at first, they can leave breath smelling okay.